fruitMountain/Capstone_Control/README.md

 ## Project Information
-+ What?
-  - A capstone design project at the University of Idaho
-+ Who?
-  - Seth Berryhill as part of the Multi-rotor Drone Control System Project
-+ Why?
-  - We are building research tools for future scientists here the UIdaho to experiment with unmanned aircraft.
+This software was developed by a team of University of Idaho students working to create a multi-rotor drone for use in research, for fields such as control theory and environmental monitoring.

 ## How to use this code
-I wrote some functions to make life easier when your trying to rework this and control a new system or do something else fun, like implementing optimal control.
-Here they are listed by header file and defined.
+Each header file has a few functions and classes to help get rotor-craft up and running.
+Here they are broken down by header file, each of which is centered on a particular part or function.

 ### Sensor.h
-This file is used to interface with an MPU, please write down which MPU you have written for so it's easier to keep track.
-The only function I would expect to be used in a main function is "getSample".
-The funny business here is that we are storing data in an array of "sample" objects.
-The other funny business is the Russian doll set of functions.
+This file is used to interface with an MPU, and is already set up to interface with a MPU6050 or a BNO055.
+In "sensor.h" line 11 there is a preprocessor directive which allows you to choose which sensor to use.

+The only function I would expect to be used in a main function is "getSample", which returns a pointer to the most recent sensor data in a sample object.
+These are handled with a few nested functions to perform the necessary operations to handle this format.

 #### Keeping Track of Samples
 There are three main parts to keeping track, internally, of what the sensor is reading.